steven2358/kafbox/README.md

 Included algorithms
 ---
-- Approximate Linear Dependency Kernel Recursive Least-Squares (ALD-KRLS), as proposed in Y. Engel, S. Mannor, and R. Meir.
+- Kernel Recursive Least-Squares (KRLS) algorithm with approximate linear dependency criterion, as proposed in Y. Engel, S. Mannor, and R. Meir.
 "The kernel recursive least-squares algorithm", IEEE Transactions on Signal Processing, volume 52, no. 8, pages 2275-2285, 2004.
 - Sliding-Window Kernel Recursive Least-Squares (SW-KRLS), as proposed in S. Van Vaerenbergh, J. Via, and I. Santamaria.
 "A sliding-window kernel RLS algorithm and its application to nonlinear channel identification", 2006 IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP), Toulouse, France, 2006.
 - Naive Online Regularized Risk Minimization Algorithm (NORMA), as proposed in J. Kivinen, A. Smola and C. Williamson.
 "Online Learning with Kernels", IEEE Transactions on Signal Processing, volume 52, no. 8, pages 2165-2176, 2004.
 - Kernel Least-Mean-Square (KLMS), as proposed in W. Liu, P.P.
 Pokharel, and J.C.
 Principe, "The Kernel Least-Mean-Square Algorithm," IEEE Transactions on Signal Processing, vol.56, no.2, pp.543-554, Feb.
 2008.